Ebookchain/ebook-electron-official-docs/en/api/process.md

   system.  _Windows_ _Linux_
 * `swapFree` Integer - The free amount of swap memory in Kilobytes available to the system.  _Windows_ _Linux_

+Returns an object giving memory usage statistics about the entire system.
+Note that all statistics are reported in Kilobytes.